casper-network/docs-archive/theory/abstract-consensus.rst

 Introduction
 ~~~~~~~~~~~~

 We describe here the criterion of finality known as “The summit theory”.
+A
-A **summit** is a situation in the j-dag when the finality of certain consensus value has been established.
+**summit** is a situation in the j-dag when the finality of a certain consensus
+value has been established.

 This criterion has two parameters: